DmxLarchey/Kruskal-AlmostFull/README.md

 There is an "obvious" surjective morphism from `X` to `{x | P x}` except that it is not so obvious:
 - it cannot be implemented as a Coq function of type `X → {x | P x}` because the morphism is in fact a _partial function_ that is not supposed to map values `x` for which `P x` does not hold;
-- it cannot be proved sujective because there is no reason for unicity of the proof of `P x` (unless `P` is turned into a Boolean predicate).
+- it cannot be proved surjective because there is no reason for uniqueness of the proof of `P x` (unless `P` is turned into a Boolean predicate).

 To avoid these _strong impairments_, we can instead view the morphism as a _relation_ of type `f : X → Y → Prop`